bridgesjr92/Operations_Analysis/README.md

     What is the age productive and non-productive hours for each month of year

-1. Write a python script that shows the percentage of Completed on time tasks by Quarter than year
-2. Create a Visualizations to answer the questions above
+1. Create Visualizations to answer the questions above
-3.